Certiorari: New Zealand

 When the High Court of New Zealand, known until 1980 as the Supreme Court, was established as a superior court in 1841, it had inherent jurisdiction to issue certiorari to control inferior courts and tribunals.
 The common law jurisdiction to issue certiorari was modified by statute in 1972, when the New Zealand Parliament passed the Judicature Amendment Act.
 This Act created a new procedural mechanism, known as an "application for review", which could be used in place of certiorari and the other prerogative writs.
 The Judicature Amendment Act did not abolish certiorari and the other writs, but it was expected that as the legal profession adapted to the use of the new application for review, the writs would cease to be used.

 Philippines

 The Philippines has adapted the extraordinary writ of certiorari in civil actions under its Rules of Court, as the procedure to seek judicial review from the Supreme Court of the Philippines.

 United States

 Federal courts

-As Associate Justice James Wilson (1742–1798), the person primarily responsible for the drafting of Article Three of the United States Constitution, which describes the judicial branch of the US federal government, wrote:
+Associate Justice James Wilson (1742–1798) was the person primarily responsible for the drafting of Article Three of the United States Constitution, which describes the judicial branch of the US federal government.
+He wrote:

 In every judicial department, well arranged and well organized, there should be a regular, progressive, gradation of jurisdiction; and one supreme tribunal should superintend and govern all the others.

 An arrangement in this manner is proper for two reasons: